 The Perfect 1-Day Casablanca Port Loop

-This one-day itinerary is designed for cruise travelers who want to see the best of Casablanca without rushing.
-In fact, it balances must-see architecture with local market life and cinematic history.
-So, here’s an easy loop that makes the most of a day in port.
+This one-day itinerary is designed for cruise travelers who want to see the best of the city without rushing.
+It balances famous architecture with local markets and classic movie history, while the route also makes it easy to enjoy a full day in port without feeling hurried.

 8:30 AM – The Grand Arrival